gcfacchi/TomAugspurger.github.io/content/scalable-ml-02.md

 the `parital_fit` method.
 Only you can manipulate a `dask.array` like regular NumPy array, so things are more convenient.

+## Some Challenges

+For our small pipeline, we had to make two passes over the data.
+One to fit the ``StandardScaler`` and one to fit the ``BigSGDClassifier``.
+In general, with this approach, we'll have to make one pass per stage of the pipeline, which isn't great.
+I *think* this is unavoidable with the current design, but I'm considering ways around it.

+## Recap

+We've seen *a* way to use scikit-learn's existing estimators on larger-than-memory dask arrays by passing the blocks of a dask array to the `partial_fit` method.
+This enables us to use `Pipeline`s on larger-than-memory datasets.

 Let me know what you think.
 I'm pretty excited about this because it removes some of the friction around using sckit-learn Pipelines with out-of-core estimators.
-In [`dask-ml`](https://github.com/dask/dask-ml/), I've implemented similar wrappers for
+In [`dask-ml`][daskml], I've implemented similar wrappers for

 - SGDRegressor
 - PassiveAggressiveClassifier